Saskatoon—Humboldt: Political geography

-Once a safe Liberal seat, the NDP took over the new creation in 1988.
+The NDP took over the new creation in 1988.
 The Liberals stole it back in 1993, but the Reform party and its successor the Canadian Alliance took it over with a strong win in 2000.
 However, the riding remained split three ways between the Liberals, the new Conservative Party and the NDP.
-In 2004, with the incumbent, Jim Pankiw running as an independent on the ticket made for the closest four-way race in the country with the winning party receiving just 26.7% of the vote just 4.5 points ahead of the fourth-place finisher.
+In 2004, with the incumbent, Jim Pankiw running as an independent on the ballot, made for the closest four-way race in the country; with the winning party receiving just 26.7% of the vote just 4.5 points ahead of the fourth-place finisher.